DedekindCuts/dotfiles/.github/README.md

 # dotfiles
-Personal configuration and settings files for MacOS.
+Personal configuration and settings files for macOS.
 Managed by [yadm](https://yadm.io).

 ## Introduction